MaksimPenkin/MedicalKAN/README.md

 options:
-  -h, --help            show this help message and exit --use_gpu             gpu index to be used.
+  -h, --help            show this help message and exit --config              path to experiment configuration file (*.yaml).
-  --seed                manual seed to be used.
-  --config              path to an experiment configuration file in yaml (or json) format.
   --limit_train_batches
-                        how much of training dataset to check (default: 1.0).
+                        how much of training dataset to use (default: 1.0).
-  --limit_val_batches   how much of validation dataset to check (default: 1.0).
+  --limit_val_batches   how much of validation dataset to use (default: 1.0).
+  --seed                if specified, sets the seed for pseudo-random number generators.
 ```

 ## Acknowledgements